-In other words, if the $S$-matrix method proves that all the zeros of $\zeta(z)$ lay on the critical line, also PT-symmetric systems can be used to describe the distribution of the zeta zeros and satisfy the Riemann Hypothesis but not vice-versa.
-Obviously, if the $S$-matrix proves that the zeta zeros lay on the critical line, then one can think that there should exist an Hermitian Hamiltonian or a positive operator satisfying the RH, even if the studies in Ref. \cite{bender} with PT-symmetric operators cast some doubts on the feasibility of the so-called Hilbert-P\'olya approach, as discussed in the Appendix (\ref{appA}).
-Another approach to the RH is revisited within the framework of the special properties of $\theta$ functions, and CT invariance \cite{perelman1}.
+Obviously, if the $S$-matrix proves that the zeta zeros lay on the critical line, then one can think that there should exist an Hermitian Hamiltonian or a suitable operator describing a particular physical system and satisfying the RH, even if the encouraging results presented in Ref. \cite{bender} with PT-symmetric operators may cast some doubts on the necessity of applying the whole set of strict requirements dictated by the Hilbert-P\'olya approach.
+A brief discussion can be found in the Appendix (\ref{appA}).